morganjroberts/open-UST/docs/pzt-element-preparation.md

 ![micrometer-measurement](img/pzt-element-preparation/micrometer-measurement.jpg)

-1. Setup a micrometer (this project used Mituyo XXX) securely in a clamp on a workbench.
+1. Setup a micrometer securely in a clamp on a workbench.
-2. Clean the micrometer anvils using a foam swab (part ID 040 in [`bill-of-materials.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/bill-of-materials.xlsx)) and isopropyl alcohol.
+2. Clean the micrometer anvils using a foam swab (part ID XXX in [`bill-of-materials.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/bill-of-materials.xlsx)) and isopropyl alcohol (part ID XXX in [`bill-of-materials.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/bill-of-materials.xlsx)).
 3. If using a digital micrometer, calibrate/tare it to 0.
 4. For each PZT element:
     * Carefully handle the PZT element using tweezers (plastic to avoid electrode scratching)
     * Clean the PZT element using a foam swab and isopropyl alcohol.
     * Align the PZT element so that the electroded faces are parallel with the micrometer anvils.
     * Turn the ratcheting (rear-most) micrometer screw until it clicks.
-    * Record the thickness measurement in spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx)
+    * Record the PZT element thickness
     * Rotate the element so that the non-electroded faces are parallel with the micrometer anvils.
-    * Record the PZT element width in spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx)
+    * Record the PZT element width
     * Gently drop the PZT element into the correct location in the PZT element tray, being careful not to scrape the PZT element against the hole wall.

 **Note:** Re-clean the micrometer anvils using a foam swab and isopropyl alcohol every 10 PZT elements.